moomoo02/AI-waifu/Journal.md

 ## Feb 13
 * Migrated all controller methods from synchronous to asynchronous since we are making requests to OpenAI Api.
+* Spent about 6 hours trying to containerize the backend as a docker image, and its still not working.
+Please help.